tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 [this excellent article in Public Square Magazine](https://publicsquaremag.org/faith/gospel-fare/conviction-is-no-sin/).
-He specifically responds to the zeitgeist of "uncertainty good, certainty bad" that can be seen in a lot of recent faith discussions. **TODO: recap Hess's argument in more detail here, and move response into subsequent section** Highlighting the dangers of an overemphasis on uncertainty, he mentions "epistemic humility as a barrier to new knowledge," or, in other words, being too certain that something is uncertain and not seeking further light:
+He specifically responds to the zeitgeist of "uncertainty good, certainty bad" that can be seen in a lot of recent faith discussions. **TODO: recap Hess's argument in more detail.** Highlighting the dangers of an overemphasis on uncertainty, he mentions "epistemic humility as a barrier to new knowledge," or, in other words, being too certain that something is uncertain and not seeking further light:

 > [I]t’s widely appreciated how epistemic humility can catalyze our learning, as we are open to truth and welcoming of uncertainty, etc. But when taken to an extreme, can these same sensibilities undermine and erode our growth in spiritual knowledge? ...
 >